Thursday, November 28, 2024

 Later we'll explore in more detail the case for a camp in 1862.

-Related to the above, just as a camp from 1863-1865 makes sense of Walsh's camp of two years duration, it's seemingly a problem for a camp from 1842-1844: why would the Tonkawa have left in 1844?
+Related to the above, just as a camp from 1863-1865 makes sense of Walsh's camp of two years duration in Republic Square, it's seemingly a problem for a camp from 1842-1844: why would the Tonkawa have left in 1844?
 Austin was not re-designated the capital until the the Convention of 1845, and annexed by the United States that same year.
-In 1844 Texans had no way of knowing if Austin would or wouldn't resume as the capital so early residents like Francis Dieterich (1815–1860) who had left in 1842 did not return to Austin until 1845 (Handbook of Texas)(Merchant to the Republic).
+In 1844 Texans and Austin residents in particular had no way of knowing if Austin would or wouldn't resume as the capital so early residents like Francis Dieterich (1815–1860) who had left in 1842 did not return to Austin until 1845 (Handbook of Texas)(Merchant to the Republic).
 So if mutual protection was the reason for the camp, why leave before Austin's fate was known and it was re-populated?
 If Austinites needed protection the Tonkawa were providing, asking the Tonkawa to leave before Austin's fate was known doesn't seem reasonable.

 Further arguing for #3, the camp was ca.1863-1865.